babel/website/docs/parser.md

   - `all` (`boolean`, default: `false`)
     Some code has different meaning in Flow and in vanilla JavaScript.
 For example, `foo<T>(x)` is parsed as a call expression with a type argument in Flow, but as a comparison (`foo < T > x`) accordingly to the ECMAScript specification.
 By default, `babel-parser` parses those ambiguous constructs as Flow types only if the file starts with a `// @flow` pragma.
     Set this option to `true` to always parse files as if `// @flow` was specified.

+- `typescript`
+  - `dts` (`boolean`, default `false`)
+    This option will enable parsing within a TypeScript ambient context, where certain syntax have different rules (like `.d.ts` files and inside `declare module` blocks).
+Please see https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html and https://basarat.gitbook.io/typescript/type-system/intro for more information about ambient contexts.

 ### FAQ